thekingsimba/mifi-order-management-app/README.md

 - **Node.js**: Version 16.x or higher
 - **npm**: Version 8.x or higher (or yarn/pnpm)
-- **Backend API**: Access to the DRM API and File Generator API services
+- **Backend API**: Access to the RMS API and File Generator API services

 ## 🔧 Installation